carminesh/Machine-Learning/README.md

 ### Note
-This README provides a short and simple overview about the homeworks of Machine Learning course.
+This README provides a short and simple overview of the homework for the Machine Learning course.

 [Here](Homework1/Report.pdf) you can find the complete report for the first homework.

-[Here](Homework2/Second Report - CNN.pdf) you can find the seconds complete report about the second homework.
+[Here](Homework2/Report2.pdf) you can find the second complete report about the second homework.

 # How to Run